opral/monorepo/packages/paraglide/paraglide-js/README.md

 ![Paraglide JS header image](https://cdn.jsdelivr.net/gh/inlang/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/paraglide-js-header.png)

+Attention: Paraglide JS is in prerelease.
+The following features are missing and will be added in the upcoming weeks:

+- [ ] Support for pluralization

 # The best i18n library for the web

 Type in the following command into your terminal to get started immediately: